william-santini/WiSSkHy/README.md

 > **Tip**
 > This flexibility allows users to integrate their own processing, analysis, or visualization workflows while leveraging the common WiSSkHy database structure.

+> [!IMPORTANT]
+> This flexibility allows users to integrate their own processing, analysis, or visualization workflows while leveraging the common WiSSkHy database structure.

 ![Schéma](https://github.com/user-attachments/assets/03230a04-b6dd-41fa-8070-0fb65640880b)